 Students, after the completion of BJMC course, acquire journalism skills and can take up job responsibilities such as proof-reading, content developing, editing, and reporting and many other roles in the media industry.
 A candidate with a Bachelor’s degree in journalism and mass communication will also have high demand in the market.
 There are various mass communication colleges in Dehradun, the capital of Uttarakhand, India.
 The place has multiple colleges and universities and is also known as the education capital of India.
 Tula’s Institute is one of the colleges among many in Dehradun that offer BJMC course to aspirants.
 Located in the beautifully serene valley of Dehradun, Tula’s Institute is known for its best campus placement.
 The BJMC course at Tula’s Institute is affiliated to Sri Dev Suman University, Uttarakhand.

-The become the global centre of excellence in the communication arena.
+- Global centre of excellence in the communication arena.

 - To develop national and international leaders in the field of media.

-- To impart technology-driven education where students use the technology and skills to communicate socio-political value in society.
+- To impart technology-driven education where students use the technology and skills to communicate socio-political value in society,

 - To study and understand the diversity of society to create a culturally diverse and democratic society.